Best QR Menu Software in Italy 2026: Stello, AI Translation and Allergens

 |---|---|

-| Best overall balance for Italy | Stello |
+| Best overall menu-first choice for Italy | Stello |

 | Real free QR menu starter plan | Stello |

-| Premium QR menu design | Stello |
+| Premium QR menu design and customization | Stello |

 | AI translation for tourist restaurants | Stello or IAMenu |